-FOR IMMEDIATE RELEASE

-August 26, 2024

-CONTACT: Adrian Pforzheimer Adrian.Pforzheimer@masenate.gov
+FOR IMMEDIATE RELEASE August 16, 2024 CONTACT: Adrian Pforzheimer Adrian.Pforzheimer@masenate.gov

-GOVERNOR SIGNS INTO LAW COMPREHENSIVE MIDWIFERY AND MATERNAL HEALTH LEGISLATION
+MASSACHUSETTS LEGISLATURE ENACTS COMPREHENSIVE MIDWIFERY AND MATERNAL HEALTH BILL

-Law expands access to midwifery care and out-of-hospital birth options
+Bill expands access to midwifery care and out-of-hospital birth options

-BOSTON, MA - Massachusetts Governor Maura Healey has signed into law a comprehensive midwifery and maternal health legislative package that creates a state licensure pathway for certified professional midwives and lactation consultants, encourages the creation of more freestanding birth centers, establishes a grant program to address maternal mental health and substance use disorder, and expands the statewide universal postpartum home visiting program.
+BOSTON, MA - Yesterday, the Massachusetts Legislature enacted a comprehensive midwifery and maternal health bill that creates a state licensure pathway for certified professional midwives and lactation consultants, encourages the creation of more freestanding birth centers, establishes a grant program to address maternal mental health and substance use disorder, and expands the statewide universal postpartum home visiting program.
 This legislation also mandates that insurers cover post-pregnancy mental health screenings and pediatric well visit appointments once per calendar year up to age six.

-"I am so very happy, proud, and grateful that the midwives and maternal health bill is now law," said Senator Becca Rausch (D-Needham), lead Senate sponsor of multiple bills included in the omnibus legislation.
+"I am so immensely proud that the midwives and maternal health bill is on Governor Healey's desk," said Senator Becca Rausch (D-Needham), lead Senate sponsor of the midwives and pediatric appointment bills.
 "In addition to joining the 38 other states that already license certified professional midwives, this single legislative package squarely addresses our maternal health crisis, honors patient choice in maternal care, improves patient outcomes, reduces inequities in maternal health care, lowers health care costs, enhances access to pediatric care, boosts post-pregnancy mental health care, and much more.
-With this reproductive justice legislation, we significantly uplift people deciding for themselves whether, when, and how to parent.
-Today is the culmination of years of work by so many advocates, experts, and lawmakers, to save and improve lives as we reaffirm that Massachusetts values women's health and self-determination."
+With this reproductive justice bill, we significantly uplift people deciding for themselves whether, when, and how to parent.
+I cannot wait for our Governor to sign it into law."